fdivitto/FabGL/README.md

 If you would like to **support FabGL's development**, please see the [**Donations page**][Donations].

-This library works well with ESP32 revision 1 or upper.
+This library works with ESP32 revision 1 or upper.
 See [**Compatible Boards**][Boards].

 VGA output requires a digital to analog converter (DAC): it can be done by three 270 Ohm resistors to have 8 colors, or by 6 resistors to have 64 colors.

-Three fonts are embedded to best represents 80x25 or 132x25 text screen, at 640x350 resolution.
-However other fonts and resolutions can be used.
+Three fixed width fonts are embedded to best represents 80x25 or 132x25 text screen, at 640x350 resolution.
+However other fonts are embedded, even with variable width.

 Sprites can have up to 64 colors (RGB, 2 bits per channel + transparency).
 A sprite has associated one o more bitmaps, even of different size.
 Bitmaps (frames) can be selected in sequence to create animations.